Best Free PDF Tools for Students in 2026

 Adding page numbers before submission: Use Add Page Numbers.
 Most institutional submission guidelines require numbered pages; this takes 20 seconds and makes your project look professional.

-Anonymising personal data before submission: If a case study or project references personal data that shouldn't be visible - names, ID numbers, contact details - use Redact PDF to permanently black out those sections.
+Anonymising personal data before submission: If a case study or project references personal data that should not be visible — names, ID numbers, contact details — use Redact PDF to permanently black out those sections.

 Final submission checklist